anthonyeleven/vcephfs_transcoder/README.md

   --no-copy-file-range  Disable use of copy_file_range and always use userspace copy --max-files MAX_FILES
-                        Stop after submitting this many files for transcoding
+                        Stop after submitting this many files for transcoding --file-delay MS       Delay in milliseconds before statting each new file (adjustable at runtime via SIGRTMIN/SIGRTMIN+1)

+runtime signals:
+  SIGUSR1  (10)  increase thread count by 1 (resumes from pause) SIGUSR2  (12)  decrease thread count by 1 (0 = pause)
+  SIGTSTP  (20)  throttle to 1 thread (Ctrl+Z)
+  SIGRTMIN (34)  increase file delay by 100ms SIGRTMIN+1(35) decrease file delay by 100ms
 ```